‘lucid examples of oppression against black minorities’

 Special Demonstration Squad, the SDS.

 The Anti-Apartheid Movement was amongst the first political groups to be penetrated by the Special Demonstration Squad, set up in 1968.
 The 2002 BBC documentary True Spies interviewed Special Branch officer Wilf Knight, the handler of Mike Ferguson, one of the unit’s first infiltrators.
 Wilf recalls how Mike targeted the ‘Stop the Tour’ campaign against the visit of the Springboks.
-There was huge opposition from radical groups to the planned visits of the rugby and cricket teams who were seen as ambassadors for Apartheid.
+There was huge opposition to the planned visits of the rugby and cricket teams who were seen as ambassadors for Apartheid.
 Demonstrations were held, and there were plans to disrupt the tour.
 One of the motors behind the campaign was Peter Hain (MP for Neath until the 2015 elections and Foreign Office minister in 2002); Wilf claimed that Mike worked himself up to being Hain’s number two.

 Hain indeed features in a lot of the Special Branch Reports, however, information comes from many different sources as for instance this report about the run-up to the big match in Twickenham in 1970 shows.
 The reports were prepared by DI Gerry Donker, ‘an officer with comprehensive knowledge of South African politics, and were based on information supplied by a source close to the leadership of the Stop The Seventy Tour Committee, which was supplemented by Special Branch’s coverage of STST’s meetings and rallies and by surveillance.’
 However, his reports reveal that Donker also made inquiries himself, for instance into Hain’s background, concluding that although he was the public face of the campaign the ‘real instigator’ was his ‘strong-willed’ mother.